Kratom Guides

 (LEGAL — KCPA)

 Kratom is currently legal in the state of Arizona.
 In 2014, the state intended to ban the herb.
 However, it was left out of the bill.
-In April of 2019, Arizona passed the Kratom Consumer Protection Act or KCPA.
+In April 2019, Arizona passed the Kratom Consumer Protection Act or KCPA.
 This regulates kratom in the state.

 Since pure kratom is a natural plant product, this would have been an inaccurate representation.
 Kratom advocates and supporters petitioned against it but did not gather many votes.